About Us

 Her eyes have certainly been opened to the battles that families have to endure in an attempt to be listened to and believed.
 The hurdles needed to be jumped to secure an IEP or furthermore, an EHC assessment, plan and appropriate school.

-Leanne has thought many times over to document their journey over the last nine years and ‘Lockdown’ March 2020 gave her the opportunity to begin.
-Sophia her youngest daughter was diagnosed in April 2019 as Autistic with a profile of PDA – Pathological Demand Avoidance.
-Look out for her latest posts on the blog page as she shares the experiences of her family life and the challenges they have faced securing the provision their daughter needs.
+Leanne had thought many times over to document their journey and ‘Lockdown’ March 2020 gave her the opportunity to begin.
+Her youngest daughter was diagnosed in April 2019 as Autistic with a profile of PDA – Pathological Demand Avoidance.
+Having navigated the treacherous pathways of SEND support herself, she now wants to empower other families using her knowledge, skills, passion and lived experience because every child and young person is entitled to an Education that meets their needs.